-FY 2022/2023 OVERALL WORK PROGRAM - OVERVIEW
+FY 2023/2024 OVERALL WORK PROGRAM - OVERVIEW

-The FY 2022/2023 Overall Work Program totals \$1,178,312 \$1,178,314.
+The FY 2023/2024 Overall Work Program totals \$894,365.
 It includes a variety of projects as identified below and required mandates on MCOG as the Regional Transportation Planning Agency, remain at a high level.

-In this cycle, MCOG planning staff will be responsible for implementation of Ten work elements:
+In this cycle, MCOG planning staff will be responsible for implementation of Eleven work elements:

-- Work Element 1 Regional Government & Intergovernmental Coordination: Covers day-to-day transportation planning tasks as well as long range planning duties that are eligible for State Rural Planning Assistance (RPA) funding. - Work Element 2 Planning Management & General Coordination (Non-RPA): This work element is funded solely with local funds to provide day-to-day management of the work program and general coordination duties that may not be RPA-eligible. - Work Element 3 Mendocino Transit Authority (MTA) Feasibility Study for Ukiah Transit Center: This element will conduct a feasibility study and location analysis for the Mendocino Transit Authority to evaluate potential locations for a new transit center in the greater Ukiah area, with associated multi-modal improvements. - Work Element 4 Sustainable Transportation Planning: is a work element to support the goals of SB 375 and AB 32 to reduce greenhouse gas emission and respond and conduct sustainable transportation planning. - Work Element 5 Mobility Solutions (Carryover) Feasibility Study for Rural Areas in Mendocino County: This project will conduct a feasibility study of mobility solutions for rural communities in Mendocino County (including Covelo, Laytonville, Brooktrails, Hopland, and Potter Valley) that are unable to be served by traditional transit, due to their remoteness and low population density. - Work Element 7 Planning, Programming & Monitoring: Covers ongoing planning, programming and monitoring of STIP projects and related issues - Work Element 14 Training: This element provides training for MCOG's planning staff and local agency staff. - Work Element 16 Multi-Modal Transportation Planning: Covers day to day bicycle, pedestrian, rail and transit planning activities. - Work Element 18 Geographic Information System (GIS) Activities: Covers GIS related tasks. - Work Element 20 Grant Development and Assistance: covers all aspects of grant-related activities, including providing assistance to local agencies.
+- Work Element 1 Regional Government & Intergovernmental Coordination: Covers day-to-day transportation planning tasks as well as long range planning duties that are eligible for State Rural Planning Assistance (RPA) funding. - Work Element 2 Planning Management & General Coordination (Non-RPA): This work element is funded solely with local funds to provide day-to-day management of the work program and general coordination duties that may not be RPA-eligible. - Work Element 3 Mendocino Transit Authority (MTA) Feasibility Study for Ukiah Transit Center: This element will conduct a feasibility study and location analysis for the Mendocino Transit Authority to evaluate potential locations for a new transit center in the greater Ukiah area, with associated multi-modal improvements. - Work Element 4 Sustainable Transportation Planning: is a work element to support the goals of SB 375 and AB 32 to reduce greenhouse gas emission and respond and conduct sustainable transportation planning. - Work Element 5 Mobility Solutions (Carryover) Feasibility Study for Rural Areas in Mendocino County: This project will conduct a feasibility study of mobility solutions for rural communities in Mendocino County (including Covelo, Laytonville, Brooktrails, Hopland, and Potter Valley) that are unable to be served by traditional transit, due to their remoteness and low population density. - Work Element 7 Planning, Programming & Monitoring: Covers ongoing planning, programming and monitoring of STIP projects and related issues - Work Element 8 Regional Leadership Training: To administer a scholarship utilizing surplus Rural Planning Assistance funds for three of the smaller rural counties to send a representative to the California Councils of Government (CalCOG) leadership training.
+California Councils of Government is nonprofit, social welfare organization formed to serve regional governments. - Work Element 14 Training: This element provides training for MCOG's planning staff and local agency staff. - Work Element 16 Multi-Modal Transportation Planning: Covers day to day bicycle, pedestrian, rail and transit planning activities. - Work Element 18 Geographic Information System (GIS) Activities: Covers GIS related tasks. - Work Element 20 Grant Development and Assistance: covers all aspects of grant-related activities, including providing assistance to local agencies.